a licensed family child care

 Monday thru Friday, 7:30a-4:30p3 days $297/wk

 4 days $360/wk

-5 days $405/wk-Enrollment is subject to a completed application and a non-refundable fee/payment of $400, per family.-To hold a spot for each child for more than 4wks from start date, an additional $100/wk non-refundable holding fee is due at time of enrollment.
+NEW Summer schedule Tue-Thur July/August; rate reduced accordingly-Enrollment is subject to a completed application, signed enrollment agreement and a non-refundable $400 enrollment FEE, plus one week’s tuition as a non-refundable DEPOSIT, applied when child starts.-To hold a spot for each child for more than 3wks from start date, an additional $100/wk non-refundable holding fee is due at time of enrollment.

 New Years Day